 My grandkids love playing air hockey but they are notorious for spilling stuff on it.
 Over the years through trial and error, we learned that if we wanted our air hockey to last until the youngest was old enough to play we had to regularly maintain it.

 To clean an air hockey table start by turning on the fan and wiping the surface with a soft cotton or microfiber rag.
 Next, spray the top with a silicone lubricant and then clean the fan.
 Use a toothpick or small drill bit to unclog airholes and keep your air hockey table covered between uses.

-This article explores some simple tricks to help keep your air hockey table in shape for more enjoyable hockey sessions.
+Some people think their air hockey table is indestructible, it’s not.
+You need to clean and maintain it if you want it to last.
+This article explores some simple tricks to help keep your air hockey table in shape so it will be around for many fun sessions.

 The guide provides quick, comprehensive solutions to the following: